ulfox/teleport/rfd/0073-kube-secret-storage.md

 #### Kube Secret as storage backend

-If secret storage is enabled, the Teleport agent initializes with Kubernetes secret [backend storage](https://goteleport.com/docs/setup/reference/backends/).
+If running in Kubernetes, the Teleport agent initializes with Kubernetes secret [backend storage](https://goteleport.com/docs/setup/reference/backends/).
 The backend storage availability for Teleport will be the following:

 | Data type | Description | Supported storage backends |
 |---|---|---|